Some factors that increase the risk of child neglect and abuse are poverty, drug and alcohol abuse, mental health disorders, and single parenthood.

 Neglect differs from abuse in that usually parents and caregivers do not intentionally mean to harm children in their care.

 Neglect usually results from a combination of factors such as poor parenting, poor stress-coping skills, unsupportive family systems, and stressful life circumstances.
-Neglect often occurs in poor families experiencing financial and environmental stresses, particularly those in which parents also have mental health disorders (typically depression, bipolar disorder, or schizophrenia), abuse drugs or alcohol, or have limited intellectual capacity.
+Neglect often occurs in poor families experiencing financial and environmental stresses, particularly those in which parents also have untreated mental health disorders (typically depression, bipolar disorder, or schizophrenia), use drugs or have an alcohol use disorder, or have limited intellectual capacity.
 Children in single-parent families may be at risk of neglect due to a lower income and fewer available resources.

 Physically mistreating or harming a child, including inflicting excessive physical punishment, is physical abuse.
 Specific examples include shaking, dropping, striking, biting, and burning (for example, by scalding or touching with cigarettes).
 Children of any age may be physically abused, but infants and toddlers are particularly vulnerable.
 Infants and toddlers are particularly at risk of repeated episodes of abuse because these children cannot speak for themselves.
 Also, during these periods, children are usually undergoing things that make it more likely that caregivers become frustrated and lose control of their impulses.
 Such frustrating things include temper tantrums, toilet training, inconsistent sleep patterns, and colic.